L O A D I N G

 This way, you can see how successful their crawling sessions were, and you can develop a new crawl optimization strategy.
 You can revise some of your web pages and instruct the bots to crawl only through those pages.

-Robot.txt is a file that you can use to tell Google crawlers whether or not to crawl certain pages, folders, or directories.
+According to Google’s technical documentation on robots.txt, this file is used to tell Google crawlers whether or not they can access certain pages, folders, or directories.

 4. Update Your Sitemap